iterate-ch/docs/tutorials/workarounds/custom_oauth_client_id.md

 :width: 600px
 :::

 The results will show three with the Google Drive icon.
-Select te result called _Google Drive API_ and enable it.
+Select the result called _Google Drive API_ and enable it.
 The other two are optional but not necessary.

 :::{image} _images/Search_Google_API.png
 :alt: API Library Google Drive